 There are mainly two kinds of errors in the multi-satellite-only precipitation product, including systematic bias and random errors (Shen et al., 2014).
-As seen in the above-mentioned results, the random errors of the AIMERG are alleviated by using the APHRODITE data compared with IMERG (e.g., Fig. 4-1113).
-In terms of the systematic errors, we compared the monthly Asian mean precipitation estimates of both APHRODITE and GPCC, from 1951 to 2015 (Fig. 1314).
-The monthly Asian mean precipitation of APHRODITE varies between ~ 25 mm/month and ~ 100 mm/month, while those of GPCC ranges from ~ 50 mm/month and ~ 150 mm/month, which results the ratios of APHRODITE to GPCC fluctuate significantly from ~ 0.2 to ~ 0.9 , with average value ~ 0.7 , which means that the GPCC at least overestimates the precipitation more than \sim 30%, compared with the APHRODITE.
+As seen in the above-mentioned results, the random errors of the AIMERG are alleviated by using the APHRODITE data compared with IMERG (e.g., Fig.

+4-13).
+In terms of the systematic errors, we compared the monthly Asian mean precipitation estimates of both APHRODITE and GPCC, from 1951 to 2015 (Fig. 14).
+The monthly Asian mean precipitation of APHRODITE varies between ~ 25 mm/month and ~ 100 mm/month, while those of GPCC ranges from ~ 50 mm/month and ~ 150 mm/month, which results the ratios of APHRODITE to GPCC fluctuate significantly from ~ 0.2 to ~ 0.9 , with average value ~ 0.7 , which means that the GPCC at least overestimates the precipitation more than $\sim 30\%$, compared with the APHRODITE.
 Therefore, the introduction of APHRODITE data would greatly reduce the systematic errors of the IMERG final product, over the Asia.

-Figure 1314.
-The temporal patterns of monthly areal mean precipitation of (a) APHRODITE, (b) GPCC, and (c) APHRODITE/GPCC, 1951-2015.
-The temporal patterns of monthly areal mean
+Figure 14.
+The temporal patterns of monthly areal mean precipitation of (a) APHRODITE and (b) GPCC, and monthly (c) ratio values of corresponding areal mean APHRODITE/GPCC, 1951-2015.